ThomasQTruong/CS003B-Term-Project/README.md

       - Removes the mark from the set.
       - @param m - the mark to remove from the set.
       - @return boolean - true if removed successfully, false if unsuccessful.
+    - static void removeAll()
+      - Clears all of the marks in the set.
     - static int size()
       - Gets the total number of marks.
       - @return int - the number of marks in the set.